 David Bowie's death hit me much harder than I could have anticipated.
 I was still basking in the amazingness of Blackstar, telling everyone I knew that they needed to go buy it, that I thought it was the best Bowie album yet.
 I certainly didn't expect it to be his last.
 I could write a whole post on how much he has impacted my life but I think everyone is starting to weary of the collective mourning that Bowie fans are going through.
 Instead, I wanted to share another place where he inspired me.
 A few years ago, he shared a list of his 100 favorite books, and of course, it's going around again.
 It was another poignant reminder of why I admired him so much.
 It got me to thinking about my own voracious reading habit.
 If I had to list my 100 favorites, what would they be?
-I found that it was a hard list to come up with--I have read SO many books.
-In recent years my reading time has dwindled but I bet on average, over the years, I have read 75-100 books a year.
-So which of those has really stayed with me?
+I found that it was a hard list to come up with--I have read SO many books and when I used to have time, I could easily finish a book a day.
+Alas, writing books cuts into the reading time these days.
+But out of those several thousands of books that I've read, which of those has really stayed with me?

 Last year I had a few goals that I wanted to meet related to reading and writing, some of which I accomplished and some that I didn't.
 However, I did:

 My 2015 New Year's Resolution of reading 52 books in 2015 is complete!
 I even did better than that and read a few more too.